software-architecture-guild/katas-2025/README.md

 - We assume there is **no established retention period**, and the database **stores graded answers and architecture submissions** of **120,000 candidates** who have already completed the certification process.

-- We assume that each created **Case Study** includes a comprehensive evaluation rubric, containing a detailed set of assessment criteria.
+- We assume that each created **Case Study** includes a comprehensive evaluation rubric containing a detailed set of assessment criteria.

 - We assume that for the Aptitude Test, the **Grade and Feedback** are recorded **for each Question/Answer**, whereas for the Case Study Test, they are recorded **for each Criterion**.